Setting up a formal business

 Every director or person who has significant control of your company must verify their identity with Companies House before you can register.

 Notify HMRC and Companies House that your company is dormant if you are not going to trade immediately after setting up.
-Otherwise, you’ll have to file accounts and submit Corporation Tax returns.
+Otherwise, you’ll have to file full accounts and submit Corporation Tax returns.

 There are 3 types of business partnership in the UK.